Johnwumail/VideoPose3DTutorial/README.md

 # VideoPose3DTutorial
-This is a Tutorial for VideoPose3D
+This is a Tutorial for VideoPose3D in https://github.com/facebookresearch/VideoPose3D

+## Environment Setup
+I have Ubuntu 18.04 with CUDA